-That said, avoid consuming turmeric, be it from food or supplements, if you have the following:
+In addition, avoid consuming turmeric, be it from food or supplements, if you have the following:

 - Conditions where you have to take blood-thinning medications.
-Turmeric can thin the blood so combining it with these drugs can lead to potentially dangerous side effects.
+Turmeric can thin the blood so combining it with these can lead to potentially dangerous side effects.

 - Kidney stones.
 Turmeric contains oxalates which bind to calcium and may form kidney stones if you’re prone to them.